intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 **ATEOT = At the end of Test.
 Or "sustained" rate.**

 **The conclusion is that:**
-* InterSystems IRIS is 9x faster than AWS Aurora at ingestion
+* InterSystems IRIS is 9.35x faster than AWS Aurora at ingestion (835% faster!)
-* Intersystems IRIS is 5.8x faster than AWS Aurora at querying
+* Intersystems IRIS is 5.85x faster than AWS Aurora at querying (485% faster!)

 ## 9 - Unprovision everything